AndreaMariani-AM/Docker/example_workflow.md

 # Alternative Way

 * The the `building-script.sh` i can tag the image while building it.
-This aloows we to skip the tagging step and after login, directly push the image to create a new repo.
+This allows me to skip the tagging step and after login, directly push the image to create a new repo.